Skip to main content

 Recognition is governed by the following legislative acts:

-Furthermore, degrees awarded by recognised HEIs in the members states of the European Union (EU) or the European Free Trade Association (EFTA) – signatories of the European Economic Area (EEA) or the Organisation for Economic Cooperation and Development (OECD) confirm in Poland the completion of a higher education programme at the level corresponding to the level at which their holders completed a programme in the awarding country.
-A degree awarded in one of these countries upon the completion of:
+Diplomas/degrees awarded by recognised HEIs in the EU, EFTA– EEA or OECD countries confirm in Poland the completion of a higher education programme at the level corresponding to the one at which their holders completed a programme within the higher education system in the awarding country.
+A diploma/degree awarded in one of these countries upon completion of:

-The recognition process (nostryfikacja) identifies a Polish qualification corresponding to a foreign qualification.
+The recognition process identifies a Polish qualification corresponding to a foreign qualification.
 For first-, second- and long-cycle degrees / diplomas, the process is conducted by HEIs which have the A+, A or B+ research category (one of the three highest ratings awarded as an outcome of an external evaluation of the quality of research) in the discipline concerned.
-For doctoral and post-doctoral degrees, it is conducted by HEIs and research institutions which have the A+ or A research category in the discipline concerned.
+For doctoral degrees, it is conducted by HEIs and research institutions which have the A+ or A research category in the discipline concerned.

 Professional recognition

-Qualifications in regulated professions obtained in EU member states, member states of the European Free Trade Association (EFTA) – signatories of the European Economic Area (EEA) agreement, and Switzerland are recognised in Poland in accordance with the Act of 22 December 2015 on the rules for the recognition of professional qualifications acquired in Member States of the European Union (as subsequently amended) (Ustawa z 22 grudnia 2015 r. o zasadach uznawania kwalifikacji zawodowych nabytych w państwach członkowskich Unii Europejskiej (z późn. zm.)), and Acts of Parliament on the sectoral professions and the provision of services by foreign lawyers.
+Qualifications in regulated professions obtained in EU member states, member states of the European Free Trade Association (EFTA) – signatories of the European Economic Area (EEA) agreement, and Switzerland are recognised in Poland in accordance with the Act of 22 December 2015 on the rules for the recognition of professional qualifications acquired in Member States of the European Union, as subsequently amended (ustawa z 22 grudnia 2015 r. o zasadach uznawania kwalifikacji zawodowych nabytych w państwach członkowskich Unii Europejskiej, z późn. zm.), and Acts of Parliament on the sectoral professions and the provision of services by foreign lawyers.
 The legislation is based on EU directives 2005/36/EC and 2013/55/EU.

 Qualifications in professions such as schoolteacher are recognised under the so-called general recognition system within the EU.
 The competent body assesses a given qualification in terms of the level of education / study and professional status / rights to practise a given profession which it confers on the holder in the state where it was awarded.
 Where the scope of education or the professional activity varies significantly between the home and host countries, the holder may be required to undertake an adaptation placement or take an aptitude test.
 Recognition of qualifications for legal and other regulated professions is governed by separate regulations.